k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/06_catalog_versioning.md

 ### Version Differences Report

-The **Version Differences** screen, available in Fabric V8.3.1, displays all changes between the two selected versions, under the selected data platform and schema.
-The purpose of this screen is to visualize the changes in a table view, making it easier to identify the differences.
+The **Version Differences** window, available from Fabric V8.3.1, displays all changes between the two selected versions, under the selected data platform and schema.
+Its purpose is to present data in a table view, making it easier to identify the differences.

 The screen can be accessed by clicking the *Version differences report* icon, which is available on the schema node and appears only in version comparison mode.